 Interest on Rs 34,50,000 at the rate of 10% = Rs 28,750

 Value of perquisite for interest free loan = Rs 28,750

 If in our above case 5% per month interest on loan has been recovered from Mr A by XYZ ltd, then Rs 28,750 has to be reduced by the amount recovered at the rate of 5% per month.
 In this case the value of perquisite for providing loan at a concessional rate = Rs 28,750 – (Rs 34,50,000 * 5% * 1/12) = Rs 28,750 – Rs 14,375 = Rs 14,375.

-Employer must ensure that TDS on salary has been deducted after taking interest free loan as perquisite for employees.
-If no TDS amount has been deducted, employee faces several consequences such as interest and penalty for not paying full tax.
-Further penalty can be levied by income tax department if the value of perquisite not disclosed in income tax return.
+Employers must ensure that TDS on salary has been deducted after taking interest free loan as a prerequisite for employees.
+If tax has not been deducted by the employer, the employee faces several consequences such as interest and penalty for not paying full tax.
+Further penalty can be levied by the income tax department if the value of the perquisite is not disclosed in income tax return.